 - Aside Glance: The gray wolf gives one as he walks away with the goat by his side.
 Not so much as a lampshade on the absurdity of the situation, so much as leading the goat to his uncertain doom.

-- The Big Bad Wolf: The gray wolf is said to be a musicologist, and he seems to be neither feared or savage.
-But that doesn't stop him from having any malicious intentions with the goat judging by his quick Aside Glance as they disappeared into the woods.
+- The Big Bad Wolf: The gray wolf is said to be a musicologist, and he seems to be neither feared nor savage.
+But that doesn't stop him from having any malicious intentions with the goat, judging by his quick Aside Glance as they disappeared into the woods.

-- Dark Reprise: Zhil-byl u babushki serenkii kozlik which the donkey played on the piano and the goat has a "Eureka!"
+- Dark Reprise: Zhil-byl u babushki seren'kiy kozlik, which the donkey plays on the piano, causing the goat to have a "Eureka!"
 Moment.
-The tune is heard again unchanged, but during a brief moment of silence after the goat disappears with the wolf into the woods and was probably never seen again.
+The piano tune is played once again during a brief moment of silence after the goat follows the wolf.

 - Folk Music: The goat uses a Russian folk song as the basis of his work.

-- Ironic Nursery Tune: The melodic theme of the goat's music uses a Russian folk song which starts out innocently enough about a grandmother and her beloved grey goat but it ends with said goat being preyed on by a pack of wolves after wandering in the woods till nothing was left of it but horns and hooves.
-Unfortunately, the goat musician (and to an extent, the donkey who provided it) seemed to be unaware of this but the audience was understandably shocked, eventually causing them to leave their seats in disgust.
+- Ironic Nursery Tune: The melodic theme of the goat's music uses a Russian folk song that starts out innocently enough about a grandmother and her beloved grey goat, but it ends with said goat being preyed on by a pack of wolves after wandering in the woods till nothing was left of it but horns and hooves.
+Unfortunately, the goat musician (and, to an extent, the donkey who provided it) seemed to be unaware of this, but the audience was understandably shocked, eventually causing them to leave their seats in disgust.